machined88/indeed-job-scraping/README.md

 Usage
 ------
-1. Download the code, then open your terminal and set the directory to the ``indeed-scrapper.py`` directory folder, in this case /src/ (or simply MAJ + right click then "Open PowerShell window here").
+1. Download the code, then open your terminal and set the directory to the ``indeed-scrapper.py`` directory folder, in this case /src/ (or simply MAJ + right click then "Open PowerShell window here" on Windows).
-2. Run the file with the following commande ``python indeed-scrapper.py``.
+2. Run the file with the following command ``python indeed-scrapper.py``.
 3. Enjoy !